 At their core, the most important themes in life are universal.
-Across cultures and continents, parents share the same hopes for their children: lives filled with love, safe communities, access to quality healthcare and education, and opportunities to explore their passions.
+Across cultures and continents, humans share the same hopes: lives filled with love, safe communities, access to quality healthcare and education, and opportunities to explore their passions.

-The Make It Better Foundation and Better Magazine exist to make it easier for our audience to find, support, and learn from outstanding nonprofits that help make those hopes a reality.
+The Make It Better Foundation and Better Magazine exist to make it easier for our audience to find, support, and learn from outstanding nonprofits working to make those hopes a reality.
 Our readers — engaged, philanthropic, and fortunate to raise their families in abundance — are eager to give back.

-Through our unique blend of strategic storytelling designed to reach and inspire more people, and vetted nonprofit partnerships, we connect generous audiences with high-impact organizations.
+Through a combination of strategic storytelling and carefully vetted nonprofit partnerships, we connect generous audiences with organizations delivering measurable impact.
 The nonprofits we feature consistently see increased donations, sponsors, volunteers, in-kind support, and visibility.

 What Are the Philanthropy Awards?

-The Philanthropy Awards are the Make It Better Foundation’s keystone program — think Academy Awards for nonprofits.
-Each year, we identify, elevate, and amplify the most effective nonprofits across multiple categories.
+The Philanthropy Awards are the Make It Better Foundation’s keystone program — a national platform designed to identify, elevate, and amplify high-impact nonprofits.

 What Do Winners Receive?